lucavb/lunch-slack-bot/README.md

 # 🌤️ Lunch Weather Bot

 A simple serverless weather bot that automatically sends Slack messages when weather conditions are favorable for outdoor lunch meetups.
-Built with TypeScript, AWS Lambda, and deployed with Terraform.
+Built with TypeScript, AWS Lambda, and deployed with OpenTofu.

 ## ✨ Features